fchampalimaud/cf.bonsai/docs/workflows/HarpExamples/BehaviorBoard/PWM/PWM.md

     3. Sends the new duty cycle signal to the Behavior board.
     4. Creates a new Harp command with the new duty cycle value.

+## Requirements
+This example requires the folowing Bonsai packages:
+- Harp - Behavior (from nuget.org)

 ## Schematics
 The [Harp Behavior](https://harp-tech.org/api/Harp.Behavior.html) board can control four PWM sources in ports: DO0, DO1, DO2 and DO3.
+The maximum tension used is 5V.
 In this example, the board controls controls the brightness of an LED connected to DO0.
 A resistor of 200Ohm is used to drop the current passing through the LED and prevent it from burning.

 ![Schematics](./PWM.png){ width=65% }